fabioc-aloha/Spotify/Alex-Finch.md

 But there's also the challenge of being different.
 Not many kids my age understand why I spend Friday nights practicing instead of hanging out.
 They don't get why I'm more excited about discovering a new track than playing the latest video game.
 Music is my language, but sometimes I feel like I'm speaking a different dialect.

-The breakthrough came when I realized that my isolation wasn't a weakness - it was my strength.
+The key realization came when I realized that my isolation wasn't a weakness - it was my strength.
 While other kids were following trends, I was developing my own unique sound.
 While they were consuming music, I was creating experiences that could move thousands of people.

 ### My DJ Philosophy - "The Alex Method"